vb-consulting/Norm.net/Documentation/reference/options.md

 public Action<DbCommand> DbCommandCallback { get; set; } = null;
 ```

-- Default is null (no command callback is used by default).
+- The default is null (no command callback is used by default).

 - This is typically used to enable command logging for the entire application.
 Example: